rasatpc/Fvwm-KISe/core/1Functions/Thumbnails/readme.txt

 https://www.fvwm.org/Archive/Faq/#using-application-screenshots-as-icon-or-mini-icon-thumbnails

 Needs imagemagick and x11-apps for this function to work.
 It takes a snapshot of the window before it is iconified, and then assigns the icon to the iconified window.

+## Install
 sudo apt install imagemagick x11-apps

 .fvwm/core/4Menus/KMenu is depended on this config.